 Along with other controllable and uncontrollable risk factors, genetics can play a crucial role in determining breast cancer risk levels.
 When we talk about genetics in our breast health programs, people often ask if there are specific groups more prone to breast cancer.
 The answer is yes.
 Jewish people of Ashkenazi heritage have a 1 in 40 chance of carrying a BRCA gene mutation.
-And women with a BRCA gene mutation (popularly called the “breast cancer gene”) have a much higher chance of developing breast cancer, a 1 in 2 chance before the age of 70(1).
+And women with a BRCA A sequence in the DNA which can be passed down from parent to child.
+Genes helps determine physical and functional traits for the body. mutation (popularly called the “breast cancer gene”) have a much higher chance of developing breast cancer, a 1 in 2 chance before the age of 70(1).

 Jewish people with Ashkenazi heritage are descendants of Jewish settlers that inhabited the Western Germany and Northern France area in the Middle Ages.
 Many of those settlers eventually migrated to Eastern Europe.
 For that reason, Ashkenazi Jews are often described as having “Eastern European” descent, as opposed to Iberian descent (Sephardi Jews) or Middle Eastern descent (Mizrahi Jews).
 Ashkenazi Jews make up an estimated 75-80% of the world’s Jewish population and they inhabit all corners of the world, with the largest population, 5-6 million, living in the United States(2).